 Back Leg Position: Bend your rear leg at the knee and position it slightly behind the front leg and your body.
 Your rear foot should be on its toes, ready to explode forward during the start.
 Maintain a strong core tight and stable base by engaging your glutes and hamstrings.

-Remember, each athlete may have slight variations in their three-point stance depending on their body mechanics, flexibility, and personal preference.
+Remember, each athlete may have slight variations in their three point stance depending on their body mechanics, flexibility, and personal preference.
 Experiment with different setups during practice sessions to find what works best for you.

 Practicing your three-point stance is essential for improving your start in the 40-yard dash.
 Incorporate drills that emphasize explosive starts, such as practicing quick get-offs and reacting to auditory cues.
 Consistent repetition and attention to proper form will help you develop a strong foundation for a powerful and explosive start in the 40-yard dash.